ethz-asl/glocal_exploration/README.md

 # glocal\_exploration
-**GLocal** is a modular system for efficient *Global* and *Local* exploration planning and mapping in large scale environments accounting for past pose corrections due to state estimation drift.
+**GLocal** is a modular system for efficient *Global* and *Local* exploration planning and mapping in large scale environments, accounting for past pose corrections due to state estimation drift.
+In a submap-based approach, multiple layers of both mapping and planning are combined to achieve robustness to drift while maintaining efficiency in large scale environments.

 # Table of Contents
 **Credits**